-the tobacco industry.
-41 Philip Morris knew that youth smoking was essential to the tobacco industry's success and longevity, as an internal Philip Morris document makes clear: "It is important to know as much as possible about teenage smoking patterns and attitudes.
+to young people under the age of 21 to recruit "replacement smokers" to ensure the economic future of the tobacco industry.
+Philip Morris knew that youth smoking was essential to the tobacco industry's success and longevity, as an internal Philip Morris document makes clear: "It is important to know as much as possible about teenage smoking patterns and attitudes.
 Today's teenager is tomorrow's potential regular customer, and the overwhelming majority of smokers first begin to smoke while still in their teens."
-42 For this reason tobacco companies focused on the 14-24 year-old age group, because "young smokers have been the critical factor in the growth" of tobacco companies and the 14-18 year-old group is an increasing segment of the smoking population.
-43 As the Vice-President of Marketing at R.J.
+For this reason tobacco companies focused on the 14-24 year-old age group, because "young smokers have been the critical factor in the growth" of tobacco companies and the 14-18 year-old group is an increasing segment of the smoking population.
+As the Vice-President of Marketing at R.J.
 Reynolds Tobacco Company ["RJR"] explained in 1974, the "young adult market . . . represent[s] tomorrow's cigarette business.
 As this 14-24 age group matures, they will account for a key share of the total cigarette volume-for at least the next 25 years."
-44